permafrost-dev/react-ray/README.md

 };
 ```

-To update the Ray item that was sent when the dependencies change, use the `useRayTrackRef` hook:
+To update the Ray item in place that was sent with the contents of a ref when its dependencies change, use the `useRayTrackRef` hook:

 ```js
 import { useRayTrackRef } from 'react-ray';